About the programme

-You can keep up to date with our weekly literary dispatches from around the world, showcasing the very best international writing, through our PEN Atlas.
+Keep up to date with our literary dispatches from around the world, showcasing the very best international writing, through our PEN Atlas blog.

-English PEN now offers three different kinds of financial awards to support publishers and translators who want to reach an English-speaking audience.
+English PEN currently offers two different kinds of financial awards to support publishers and translators who want to reach an English-speaking audience.

 In addition to our grant-giving programmes, we run campaigns, advocacy programmes and events to raise awareness of – and stimulate demand for – literature in translation.
-Through our PEN Promotes scheme we also support regular events around the country featuring PEN writers and translators.
+Our PEN Atlas event series features international writers and translators.

-In September we mark International Translation Day with an annual conference.
-This conference is a unique annual event within the translation community that brings together industry professionals to debate significant issues and developments within the sector, to discuss challenges and to celebrate success.
+In September we mark International Translation Day with an annual conference at the British Library.
+This conference is a unique annual event within the translation community and provides an opportunity to discuss significant issues and developments within the sector in a lively and engaging forum.

 In partnership with the London Book Fair, we programme the Literary Translation Centre at the Fair each year and are responsible for a series of seminars and discussions.

 The PEN Atlas is an online gateway to a world of literature.
-Every Thursday, we post literary dispatches from around the world, showcasing the very best international writers.
-We bring new insights into the rich literary landscape that may be found beyond the English language.
+We post literary dispatches and interviews from around the world, showcasing the very best international writers.
+We bring new insights into the literary landscape that exists beyond the borders of one country.